mauriziopaul/intro-to-R/_posts/2016-06-13-Lesson-01-intro.md

 ### R is a Tool for Statistical Analysis

+This is a good time to introduce an R cheat sheet, [here](http://www.rstudio.com/wp-content/uploads/2016/05/base-r.pdf).
+The second page summarizes some statistical distributions.

 More on this in Lecture 5.

 ---

 ### R is a Tool for High-Quality Plots

+Let's try to plot some of these distributions.

 More on this in Lecture 3.